ordina-jworks/ordina-jworks.github.io/_posts/2018-08-06-Kickstarter-Trajectory-2018-Summer.md

 ### Personal Experiences
 #### [Ken Keymolen](/author/ken-keymolen){:target="_blank"}
 >The kickstarter traject provides the means to learn new evolutions & new technologies within the IT world.
-Through the Dev Case it gave us a good understanding how to incorporate the new technologies within an IT project.
+Through the DevCase it gave us a good understanding how to incorporate the new technologies within an IT project.
 Kickstarter provides a solid base to continue to build our skills & expertise in the different areas IT has to offer, making sure we are positioned to provide the best solutions for our customers.